kbordon/portfolio/README.md

 ## Support and contact details

-If there are any questions, comments or bugs to report, please email Kimberly at [kbordon@gmail.com](mailto:kbordon@gmail.com) to check out my other great recipes.kbordon@gmail.com
+If there are any questions, comments or bugs to report, please email Kimberly at [kbordon@gmail.com](mailto:kbordon@gmail.com).

 ## Technologies Used